kaspermunch/PopulationGenomicsCourse/Exercises/HistoricalPopulationSize/README.md

     psmc -N50 -t15 -r5 -p "4+25*2+4+6" -o ERR1025630_sort_dedup_consensus.psmc ERR1025630_sort_dedup_consensus.psmcfa

-The `-p` option specifies that there are 64 atomic time intervals and 28 (=1+25+1+1) free interval parameters.
-The first parameter spans the first 4 atomic time intervals, each of the next 25 parameters spans 2 intervals, the 27th spans 4 intervals and the last parameter spans the last 6 time intervals.
-The `-p` and `-t` options are manually chosen such that after 20 rounds of iterations, at least ~10 recombinations are inferred to occur in the intervals each parameter spans.
-Impropriate settings may lead to overfitting.
-The command line in the example above has been shown to be suitable for modern humans. `-N` sets the maximum number of EM iterations in the fitting of model parameters.
+The command line in the example above has been shown to be suitable for modern humans, inappropiate settings might lead to under/over-fitting.
+The `-p` and `-t` options are used to specify the length and number of time intervals.
+The `-r` option is used to specify the initial theta/rho ratio.
+The `-N` option sets the maximum number of EM iterations in the fitting of model parameters.

 This PSMC analysis takes about 25 minutes to complete.